Gem Buyers Beware: Get Rich Quick Scams

-Criminologists call such scams “crimes of persuasion,” which means the seller is skilled at penetrating natural defenses and logic with get-rich-quick promises of wealth or they play to the fears of their “mark.”
+Criminologists call such scams “crimes of persuasion”, which means the seller is skilled at penetrating natural defences and logic with get-rich-quick promises of wealth, or that they play on the fears of their “mark”.

 Be alert.
 Be wary of unsolicited telephone calls, emails or Internet sellers offering gems for investment.
-Keep your natural defense system working.
+Keep your natural defence system working.

-For example, a one carat diamond that is highly flawed and has a very noticeable tint, will trade for less than 10% of a flawless stone of the same size with top color.
+For example, a one carat diamond that is highly flawed and has a very noticeable tint, will trade for less than 10% of a flawless stone of the same size with top colour.
 The story is much the same with ruby, emerald and sapphire.
-So, chances are the beautiful stone you see in the photographs will look a lot less appealing when the package arrives.
+So, the chances are that the beautiful stone you see in the photographs will look a lot less appealing when the package arrives.

-Learn about the factors that influence gemstone values.
-Take the time to understand the 4Cs of diamond quality (color, clarity, cut and carat weight) and their effect on price.
-Familiarize yourself with common gemstone treatments, synthetics and imitations.
-Learn how the quality and value of gemstones are determined, and you’ll be better prepared to recognize a legitimate offer.
-GIA’s Gem Encyclopedia is an excellent source of information about diamonds and gemstones and the factors that make them rare, appealing and valuable.
+Find out about the factors that influence gemstone values.
+Take the time to understand the 4Cs of diamond quality (colour, clarity, cut and carat weight) and their effect on price.
+Familiarise yourself with common gemstone treatments, synthetics and imitations.
+Learn how the quality and value of gemstones are determined, and you’ll be better prepared to recognise a legitimate offer.
+GIA’s Gem Encyclopaedia is an excellent source of information about diamonds and gemstones and the factors that make them rare, appealing and valuable.

-Insist on a world-recognized, independent, grading report like GIA’s for any gemstone purchase.
-A GIA Diamond Grading Report provides an objective assessment of a diamond’s quality based on the 4C’s and discloses any permanent treatments that may have been done to enhance its appearance.
+Insist on a world-recognised, independent, grading report like GIA’s for any gemstone purchase.
+A GIA Diamond Grading Report provides an objective assessment of a diamond’s quality based on the 4C’s and discloses any permanent treatments that may have been carried out to enhance its appearance.
 For added security, GIA will laser inscribe the report number on the diamond’s girdle.

-GIA reports are also available for all colored stones and pearls.
-These reports identify whether or not the gemstone is natural or synthetic and describe any treatments made to it.
+GIA reports are also available for all coloured stones and pearls.
+These reports identify whether or not the gemstone is natural or synthetic and describe any treatments it has undergone.

 If you’re presented with a gemstone and a GIA report, you can use Report Check to verify that the report results match those listed in the GIA database.